Adaptive Submodular Ranking and Routing: Algorithm for Adaptive Submodular Ranking

 \nw{v} \k{\mathbf{k}} \st{\mathsf{Stem}_k(H)}

-Recall that an instance of \ar consists of a ground set $U$ of elements with costs $\{c_e\}_{e\in U}$, and $m$ scenarios with an interest-set $S_i\sse U$, submodular function $f_i:2^{S_i}\rightarrow [0,1]$ and probability $p_i$ associated with each scenario $i\in[m]$.
-The goal in \ar is to find an adaptive ordering of the elements in $U$ that minimizes the expected cost to cover the realized scenario $i^*\in \D$.

-The ``state'' of our algorithm (i.e. any node in its decision tree) will be represented by (i) the set $E\sse U$ of previously displayed elements, and (ii) the set $H\sse [m]$ of scenarios that are compatible with feedback (on $E$) received so far and are still uncovered.
-At any state $(E,H)$, our algorithm does the following.
-For each element $e\in U\setminus E$, we define $L_e(H)\sse H$ as follows:
+Recall that the state of our algorithm (i.e. any node in its decision tree) can be represented by $(E,H)$ where (i) $E\sse U$ is the set of previously selected elements and (ii) $H\sse [m]$ is the set of scenarios that are compatible with feedback (on $E$) received so far and are still uncovered.